ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 .. image:: ../images/PH21_2.jpg
     :target: ../_images/PH21_2.jpg

 The :ref:`autopilot output functions wiki <common-rcoutput-mapping>` shows the complete list of servo output functions.
-The default swashplate is H3-120 where Motor 1 (servo function 33) left front servo, goes to output 1; Motor 2 (servo function 34), right front servo goes to output 2; and Motor 3 (servo function 35), rear (elevator) servo goes to output 3.
+The default swashplate is H3-120 where Motor 1 (servo function 33) left front servo, goes to output 1; Motor 2 (output function 34), right front servo goes to output 2; and Motor 3 (output function 35), rear (elevator) servo goes to output 3.
 See the :ref:`swashplate setup wiki <traditional-helicopter-swashplate-setup>` for more details.

 Tail servo is designated as Motor 4 (servo function 36) and is defaulted to output 4.
 Direct Drive Fixed Pitch (DDFP) tail rotors will also be connected to Motor 4 and the tail type parameter (:ref:`H_TAIL_TYPE <H_TAIL_TYPE>`) set to DDFP.
 Direct Drive Variable Pitch (DDVP) tail rotors will use Motor 4 (defaulted to output 4) to control tail rotor pitch and the tail ESC (servo function 32) connection is defaulted to output 7.
 This is automatically configured as tail RSC for the servo 7 function when the tail type parameter (:ref:`H_TAIL_TYPE <H_TAIL_TYPE>`) is set to DDVP.